Otoniya J. Okot Bitek: Career

 Okot Bitek is a literary artist, poet, writer, scholar, and a sessional instructor at Emily Carr University of Art and Design's Faculty of Culture + Community.
 Her works incorporate themes of exile, home, belonging, and diaspora.

-Okot Bitek is a prolific author, whose has been published in a variety of formats, including literary magazines and journals such as ARC, Whetstone, Fugue, and Room of One’s Own.
+Okot Bitek is a prolific author, whose writing has been published in a variety of formats, including in literary magazines and journals such as ARC, Whetstone, Fugue, and Room of One’s Own.
 In 2017, her poem "Trees Line the Street" was featured in Transition, Issue 124: Writing Black Canadas.
 As of March 2021, she has contributed to The Capilano Review on five different occasions, between 2017 and 2019.
 The first book she published was titled Words in Black Cinnamon: A collection of Poetry and was published in 1998.

 In 2018, her work "Sentry" was included in the anthology Love Me True, a collection of writings about the challenges, joys, and evolutions that exist within longterm relationships.
 Her work has also been anthologized in Great Black North: Contemporary African Canadian Poetry (2012), and Revolving City: 51 Poems and the Stories Behind Them (2015), and New Daughters of Africa: An International Anthology of Writing by Women of African Descent (2019).

 Her book 100 Days was based on a "loose collaboration" with Kenyan-American artist, Wangechi Mutu.
 On 6 April 2014, Mutu began posting images on social media, counting down from 100.
 When Okot Bitek saw the first image, she knew immediately from the context that it was a countdown to the 20th anniversary of the Rwandan genocide, and wanted to make work "to countdown with her."
 Okot Bitek reached out to Mutu in order to agree on a collaboration, where Okot Bitek would use text to respond to Mutu's images.
 As the days went on and the anniversary grew closer, she and Mutu (respectively) would post one poem and one photograph every day, as a way to create space for, and grieve in solidarity and community, the horrific events of the spring and summer of 1994.
-While this project evolved into a book, published through the University of Alberta Press, each of the 100 poems that are a part of this project are available to read on Okot Bitek's website.

 Okot Bitek has also been a part of a variety of global poetry and writing festivals and events, including the Fraser Valley Literary Festival (2020), the Festival Internacional de Poesía de Granada in Nicaragua (2009), and the Medellín International Poetry Festival in Colombia (2008).

-Currently, she is the 2020/21 Ellen and Warren Tallman Writer in Residence at Simon Fraser University, and has been a poetry ambassador for the City of Vancouver, working with Vancouver Poet Laureate Rachel Rose.
+She was the 2020/21 Ellen and Warren Tallman Writer in Residence at Simon Fraser University, and has been a poetry ambassador for the City of Vancouver, working with Vancouver Poet Laureate Rachel Rose.